cea-hpc/modules/doc/source/module.rst

- Path elements registered in the **MODULEPATH** environment variable may contain reference to environment variables which are converted to their corresponding value by **module** command each time it looks at the **MODULEPATH** value.
+ Path elements registered in the **MODULEPATH** environment variable may contain reference to environment variables which are converted to their corresponding value by :command:`module` command each time it looks at the **MODULEPATH** value.
 If an environment variable referred in a path element is not defined, its reference is converted to an empty string.